Junior Sailing Registration

 *Session #3 is only 3 days this year due to the 4th of July holiday.

-**Sailors must attend at least 1 week of the Advance Race Clinic session to participate in regattas.
+**Sailors must attend the Week 3 Race Clinic session to participate in Weeks 4 & 6 Advanced Race Weeks and regattas.

 Prices